Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 ### README.md

-The most generic documentation file is "README.md", which aims to present the module with a brief overview and is assumed to be the users' first contact with the module.
+The most generic documentation file is "README.md", which aims to present the module with a brief overview and is assumed to be the users' first contact with it.
 It is written in GitHub-flavoured [markdown](https://www.markdownguide.org/) and may include images and external links.

 The following section structure must be kept: